Clay vs. Concrete Roof Tiles: Know the Differences and Make the Best Choice

 Advantages of Clay Roofing Tiles

-• They are great insulators — they absorb heat but do not conduct it.
-It makes them a good choice for a roofing material as they will keep much of the heat from the Sun out of your house.
+Clay roofing tiles are great insulators — they absorb heat but do not conduct it.
+This makes them a great choice for roofing material because they will keep much of the heat from the Sun out of your house.

-• Fully recyclable.
-Clay can be crushed and turned back into tiles or used on roads or baseball fields.
+Fully recyclable.
+Clay can be crushed and turned back into tiles or used on other surfaces, such as roads, tennis courts, or baseball fields.

-• They can be constructed in many shapes and colors offering a large selection to match most design styles such as rustic, log, Victorian and even colonial homes.
+Clay tiles can be constructed in many shapes and colors offering many options to match most design styles, such as, rustic, log, Spanish, Victorian and even colonial homes.

-• They are Class A fire-rated and will not burn.
+They are Class A fire-rated and will not burn, protecting your house from the outside external damages.

 Disadvantages of Clay Roofing Tiles

-• Clay roof tiles will require additional support for roof framing if your home was not built with the extra weight in mind.
+Clay roofing tiles weigh more than other roofing tiles options.
+As such, they should not be installed on roofs with less than a 4/12 pitch.
+In addition, they require additional support for roof framing if your home was not built with the extra weight in mind.

-• Generally cannot be painted, so you are limited to natural clay colors.
+Clay tiles cannot be painted, so you are limited to the natural clay colors, making color selection even more important.
+Learn about Brava's color selection here.

 Concrete Roofing Tiles